codr7/gapl/README.md

 ```

 ### performance
-g/>pl currently runs around 6 times as slow as Python3.
+g/>pl currently runs around twice as slow as Python3.

 `bench` runs the specified body `n` times and returns elapsed time in milliseconds.